nbeach/ng-unit/README.md

 ## Using real child components
 If you want your test to utilize a real instances of child components configure them with `.use()`.
 This can be useful for doing integration tests that test numerous components.
-Take not that using a real child component also requires you to register any imports, providers, and child components the component uses just like you were setting up a traditional test bed test.
+Take note that using a real child component also requires you to register any imports, providers, and child components the component uses just like you were setting up a traditional test bed test.